uc-cdis/gen3-ui-component/README.md

 ```

 ### API
 Clone the repo and try more components:
 ```
 $ git clone git@github.com:uc-cdis/gen3-ui-component.git
 npm run storybook
 ```

 ## For Developers
-Run following script before commit:
+Run following scripts before commit:
 ```
 $ npm run prepare
+$ npm version patch
 ```
 This will do some compiling and parsing job and generate result scripts under `dist` directory.
+It will also bump the version of the npm package and commit the change.

+## Deployment
+After getting merged into master, Travis will automatically publish the package to npm.